 🏭 Industry

-• Refractories sector benefits from steel and cement demand.
+• Refractories sector benefits from demand in steel and cement industries.

 🔎 Conclusion